konfuzio-ai/konfuzio-sdk/docs/sdk/index.md

     def __init__(self, *args, **kwargs):
         # initialize key variables required by the custom AI

-    def feature_function(self, documents: List[Document]):
-        # Create training and test data for the AI out of the Training and Test Documents in the provided Categories
-        # This method is allowed to be implemented as a no-op if you create the features in other ways

     def fit(self):
         # Define architecture and training that the model undergoes, i.e. a NN architecture or a custom hardcoded logic
         # This method is allowed to be implemented as a no-op if you provide the trained model in other ways